jsr6720/goodreads-csv-to-md/posts/2016-09-12-failure-is-not-an-option.md

 ## My Review 5/5

+### Date Read
+2016/09/12

+### Date Added
+2016/08/25

-This was a fantastic book starting with Mercury and going through Apollo.
+My Thoughts: This was a fantastic book starting with Mercury and going through Apollo.
 Blow by blow accounts of mission control are riveting.
 I especially like rich background Kranz discusses over the course of the missions.

 ---